saifsms91/AmazonAppiumFramework/README.md

-#Appium--testng-POM-framework #
+# Appium--testng-POM-framework

-Highlights:
+## Highlights:
-This is a sample POM framework to automate Amazon Android app
+This is a sample POM framework to automate Amazon Android app.

+## Running Tests
+Can be run from IntelliJ the way tests normally are run

+## Uses TestNG and was built and tested on IntelliJ

-#Technology stack:
+## Technology stack:
 - TestNG (test runner)
 - Appium (mobile testing)
 - Selenium (web app testing) [Used as a wrapper for appium]